SEO Strategy //

 The numbers are bigger than most people realize.
 And weirder.

-The kwrds.ai keyword database, updated February 2026, analyzed 50 top cloud computing terms and found something that sounds too good to be true: 3.1 million total monthly searches across the category, and the vast majority carry LOW competition scores.
-The head term “cloud computing” alone pulls 673,000 searches per month.
+The kwrds.ai keyword database, updated February 2026, analyzed top cloud computing terms and found something that sounds too good to be true: 3.1 million total monthly searches across the category, with the vast majority carrying LOW competition scores.
+The head term “cloud computing” alone pulls 673,000 monthly searches.

-So why aren’t cloud companies swimming in organic traffic?
+So why are not cloud companies swimming in organic traffic?

 Because competition scores measure how crowded the traditional SERP is with paid ads and established domains.
-They don’t measure how many of those searches now get answered by an AI Overview before a single blue link is clicked.
-And in cloud computing, that number is growing faster than almost anywhere else online.
+They do not measure how many of those searches now get answered by an AI Overview before a single blue link is clicked.
+In cloud computing, that number is growing faster than almost anywhere else.

 KeywordMonthly SearchesTrendCompetition